Mike Jackson (fighter): Ultimate Fighting Championship

+Post-UFC career

+In his first bout outside the UFC, Jackson faced the inaugural UFC Welterweight Champion, and Hall of Famer Pat Miletich on October 14, 2023 at Caged Aggression 36.
+Despite suffering an early knockdown, Jackson won the fight via corner stoppage following the end of the second round.

 Controversies

-Jackson was involved in an altercation with Jake Shields in December of 2022 due to Jackson's tweets, which Shields described as racist and anti-white.
+Jackson was involved in an altercation with Jake Shields in December 2022 due to Jackson's tweets, which Shields described as racist and anti-white.

 Further career

 He is also a professional kickboxer with a record of 1–1 and a professional boxer with a record of 4–0.

 He is a photographer and videographer for mixed martial arts promotion Legacy Fighting Alliance.